 It’s a great day trip to take and popular among seafood lovers and shutterbugs alike.
 If you are interested in learning more about the Tanka boat people or simply just want to stroll along the causeway and admire the stilt houses, this is one stop you really shouldn’t miss.

 Looking for something more adventurous?
 Get your Tai-O Village Sea Kayaking Tour here.

 After a day out exploring Central Hong Kong, it’s time to experience Hong Kong’s bustling nightlife scene.
 And there’s no better place to do just that than Hong Kong’s most popular nightlife area – Lan Kwai Fong.

-There’s something for everyone in Lan Kwai Fong – from British-style pubs, hipster-hangouts, karaoke bars, trendy nightclubs, and just about everything in-between.
+There’s something for everyone in Lan Kwai Fong – from British-style pubs, hipster-hangouts, karaoke bars, trendy nightclubs, LGBT-friendly bars & clubs, and just about everything in-between.
 So, whether you fancy dancing the night away or simply want to unwind – an evening out in Lan Kwai Fong guarantees an epic night out!

 Since Lan Kwai Fong is the nightlife area in Hong Kong, make sure not to come too late.
 Bars usually fill up quickly after working hours and stay open until the early morning hours.

 Travel Tip: Since you only have 2 days in Hong Kong, don’t stay out too late in Lan Kwai Fong.
 Day 2 of your Hong Kong 2 days itinerary is just as jam-packed as day 1!

 Enjoying this Hong Kong 2 days itinerary?
 Pin it here for later.